 The Ontogeny - Phylogeny Calcaneal Model

-This supposition is based on my clinical research which entailed the discovery of a previously unrecognized inherited foot structure, the PreClinical Clubfoot Deformity (Structure).
+This OPCM is based on my clinical research which entailed the discovery of a previously unrecognized inherited foot structure, the PreClinical Clubfoot Deformity (Structure).
 The hallmark of this foot structure is the structural twist (supinatus) in the posterior aspect of the calcaneus.
-This is the same structural twist found in the fossilized calcaneus of the A.sebida but lacking in the A.africanus.
-From this the OPCM would conclude that A.sebida is a direct descendant of H.sapien, A.africanus is not.
+This is the same structural twist found in the fossilized calcaneus of the H.naledi but lacking in the A.africanus.
+From this the OPCM would conclude that H.naledi is a direct descendant of H.sapien, A.africanus is not.

 The PreClinical Foot Structure appears to be at least 2 million years ago and possibly older.

-In 2014, the most common foot structure is the PreClinical Clubfoot Structure/Deformity.
+The most common foot structure in our population today is the PreClinical Clubfoot Structure/Deformity.

 The least common is the Plantargrade Foot Structure (heel bone no longer retains any supinatus/structural twist).

-I opine that the homo sapien foot is still very early in its anthropological evolution, evolving towards the very stable bipedal plantargrade foot structure.
+I opine that the homo sapien foot is still very early in its anthropological evolution, evolving from the bipedal dysfunctional PreClinical Clubfoot structure towards the very stable bipedal plantargrade foot structure.

 It has become progressively apparent that the H.sapien has emerged from a rather bushy phylogeny, where there once was a diverse and divergent group of hominin species.